pandas-dev/pandas/doc/source/contributing.rst

 If you need to run a benchmark, change your directory to ``asv_bench/`` and run::

-    asv continuous upstream/master HEAD
+    asv continuous -f 1.1 upstream/master HEAD

-You can replace ``HEAD`` with the name of the branch you are working on.
+You can replace ``HEAD`` with the name of the branch you are working on, and report benchmarks that changed by more than 10%.
 The command uses ``conda`` by default for creating the benchmark environments.
 If you want to use virtualenv instead, write::

-    asv continuous -E virtualenv upstream/master HEAD
+    asv continuous -f 1.1 -E virtualenv upstream/master HEAD

 The ``-E virtualenv`` option should be added to all ``asv`` commands that run benchmarks.
 The default value is defined in ``asv.conf.json``.